lqhuang/typed-settings/docs/guides/cli.rst

    If we used ``attrs`` instead of :mod:`dataclasses` here, Typed Settings would automatically generate three options ``--color-r``, ``--color-g``, and ``--color-b``.

-Since Cattrs has no built-in support for dataclasses, we need to register a converter for it:
+Since :program:`cattrs` has no built-in support for dataclasses, we need to register a converter for it:

 .. code-block:: python